doctorocclusion/Christmas-Mod-Nostalgia/README.md

   Mobs
   ---------------------
     Candy Creeper:
       Explodes 2/3 the size of normal creeper.
 Does not break blocks.
 Drops candy canes on detonation but not on being killed.
       Spawning:
         1/30 in OverWorld
         1/1 in Kringle

+      Penguins:
+        Awww...Cute!

+      Ice Men:
+        The blaze's festive twin

   Dimensions
   ---------------------